fusorjs/dom/README.md

 - props objects can be applied multiple times (spread/rest optimization, see button in html.ts), please place them before children for readability
 - children arrays could be appended/updated multiple times (spread/rest optimization)
 - dynamic children arrays cannot have dynamic elements (as it ruins the declarative predictability)
+- same (by ref) dynamic arrays will not trigger updates

+## Guides

+- Do not mutate props objects or children arrays that you pass to components.
+- Do not spread join props objects or children array, just pass them separately to components.

 ## Naming Conventions